Inflectra/rapise-documentation/docs/Guide/playback.md

 * **Pause** - Holds test execution until the button is pressed again.
 * **Hide** - Hides the execution monitor.
 The monitor can be permanently disabled in the [Options](options_dialog.md) dialog.

+## Replay RVL Selection

+Rapise now remembers the most recent selection of lines you executed in the RVL editor.
+To re-run that same selection instantly, use the keyboard shortcut: ++shift++ + **Play**.

+This feature is designed to streamline debugging.
+It allows you to efficiently repeat the common workflow of running a selection, analyzing the report, modifying your script, and then re-running the test without needing to select the lines again.

 ## See Also

 * For more information about the report, see [Automated Reporting](automated_reporting.md).